 Dependent Care Program enrollments are effective for ONE tax year only, and do NOT automatically renew from year to year.
 Therefore, all employees who wish to participate in a 2015 DCAP must enroll anew during Open Enrollment this November.
+See Enroll in DCAP below.

 The Dependent Care Assistance Program (DCAP) allows you to take a pre-tax deduction for eligible dependent care expenses from your pay.
 You save money because you do not pay income tax on the amount of your deductions.
 You can use DCAP instead of taking the Child and Dependent Care Credit when you file your tax return.
 Compare DCAP to the IRS Child and Dependent Care Credit described at the IRS website.